jhagenauer/spawnn/README.md

 * Supports different approaches for considering spatial dependence
 * Provides linkage between networks and geographical data
 * Implements powerful clustering algorithms for structuring the networks
+* Provides powerful visualizations of networks and data

 #### Running